-The team will develop innovative and accessible resources to communicate the model outputs.
+- Communications – The team also developed innovative and accessible resources to communicate the model outputs.

-- A literature review and data collation on the economic benefits of achieving feasible reductions in key lifestyle-related risk factors, including a major piece on productivity impacts
+- A literature review and data collation on the economic benefits of achieving feasible reductions in key lifestyle-related risk factors, including a major piece on productivity impact

 - A suite of resources to creatively and effectively communicate the outputs of the model